-During the term of employment and for a period of one year thereafter, each of Messrs.
-Simpson, Chafin and Nehmen is prohibited from engaging directly or indirectly in any aspect of the factory outlet business within a radius of 100 miles of, or in the same state as, any factory outlet center owned or operated by the Company.
+During the term of employment and for a period of one year thereafter (six months in the case of Mr. Marchisello), each of Messrs.
+Simpson, Chafin and Marchisello is prohibited from engaging directly or indirectly in any aspect of the factory outlet business within a radius of 100 miles of, or in the same state as, any factory outlet center owned or operated by the Company.